in28minutes/in28minutes.github.io/_posts/2017-12-25-spring-boot-rest-service-with-jpa-top20.md

 - Status 201 - CREATED
 - Header Location →http://localhost:8080/students/2

-### Expose PUT Method to update existing student
+### To update existing students, use the PUT Method.

-Before updating the student we check if the student exists.
+Before updating the student, we check if the student exists.
 If the student does not exist, we return a not found statur.
 Otherwise, we save the student details using `studentRepository.save` method.

 ```
 @PutMapping("/students/{id}")